plone/documentation/manage/deploying/stack.rst

   requests to different, best-of-breed components.
 They’re also great for quickly serving static resources.

+* The bare Zope server is fine for development, but does not have the strong security and forensic mechanisms of HTTP servers like nginx or Apache. **Zope/Plone is not meant to be exposed to the Internet without a guarding reverse-proxy server.**

+* You may wish to use Zope and Plone as part of a hybrid system with other best of breed components providing parts of your web site.
+  For example, Plone is not really meant for the kind of database applications that require a relational solution.
+  A good, general-purpose web server like Apache or Nginx serves as a great mechanism for dispatching different requests to different, best-of-breed components.
+  They’re also great for quickly serving static resources.

 * Even in the simplest installation, it’s usually desirable to do some URL rewriting to map URLs to data in different ways.
 This is nearly mandatory when building a hybrid system.